 Bill Rowles Youth Foundation Fund

-Provides support to programs that enhance the lives of young people under the age of 18.
+- Programs that enhance the lives of young people under the age of 21 in northwest Ohio

 The following grant opportunities only accept proposals from nonprofit organizations that have been invited to apply for funding.
 To learn more about the important work of these funds, please follow the links provided.